Sorry, this job was closed 4 months ago.

 “The MAH is not your typical museum.
-Join an innovative institution that is of, by, and for Santa Cruz County.”
+Join us as we ignite shared experiences and unexpected connections throughout Santa Cruz County.”

 Position Title: Dialogue Catalyst